alkhe/nmess-generator/README.md

 ### Dependencies
 #### Production
-These modules are required to run the server.
+These production modules (`npm install --save`) are required to run the server.
 ```
 body-parser
 compression